Process Color Labels

 Your task as a vape product manufacturer is to create the most compelling package possible for adult buyers while not straying into any imagery that could trigger the FDA to act.
 The 99 Designs inspiration gallery for liquid labels includes several examples of how professionals have walked this line, with sophisticated and minimal designs that use splashes of color but don't resemble candy.

 One of the most important steps in your e-liquid label design process is picking your custom label printing partner.
-With Lightning Labels on your side, you can receive custom labels cut to the exact size of your e-liquid bottles, made from the label material and finishing treatment that best suit your brand's identity, whether it’s flashy, subtle or anything in between.
+With Maverick Labels on your side, you can receive custom labels cut to the exact size of your e-liquid bottles, made from the label material and finishing treatment that best suit your brand's identity, whether it’s flashy, subtle or anything in between.

 Request your FREE instant quote today.